pbhogan/InControl/README.markdown

 ## NOTICE

 This open source edition of InControl is now discontinued.
-It will be frozen at version 1.4.4, with only basic bug and Unity compatibility fixes being applied.
+It will be frozen at version 1.4.4.
 This repository will remain available, but no new features will be added or significant changes made.

 Future feature development continues on the [Unity Asset Store version](http://u3d.as/6mr) exclusively.